Christian revival: 1857–1860 revival in America

-On 21 September 1857 Jeremiah Lanphier, a businessman, began a series of prayer meetings in New York.
+On 21 September 1857 businessman Jeremiah Lanphier began a series of prayer meetings in New York.
 By the beginning of 1858 the congregation was crowded, often with a majority of businessmen.
 Newspapers reported that over 6,000 were attending various prayer meetings in New York, and 6,000 in Pittsburgh.
 Daily prayer meetings were held in Washington, D.C. at 5 different times to accommodate the crowds.
 Other cities followed the pattern.
 Soon, a common mid-day sign on business premises read, "We will re-open at the close of the prayer meeting".
 By May, 50,000 of New York's 800,000 people were new converts.

 Finney wrote of this revival, "This winter of 1857–58 will be remembered as the time when a great revival prevailed.
 It swept across the land with such power that at the time it was estimated that not less than 50,000 conversions occurred weekly."

 Britain and Ireland

-In 1857, four young Irishmen began a weekly prayer meeting in the village of Connor near Ballymena.
+In 1857, four young Irishmen began a weekly prayer meeting in the village of Connor, near Ballymena.
 See also Ahoghill.
-This meeting is generally regarded as the origin of the 1859 Ulster Revival that swept through most of the towns and villages throughout Ulster and in due course brought 100,000 converts into the churches.
+The meeting is generally regarded as the origin of the 1859 Ulster Revival that swept through most of the towns and villages throughout Ulster and in due course brought 100,000 converts into the churches.
 It was also ignited by a young preacher, Henry Grattan Guinness, who drew thousands at a time to hear his preaching.
-So great was the interest in the American movement that in 1858 the Presbyterian General Assembly meeting in Derry appointed two of their ministers, Dr. William Gibson and Rev. William McClure to visit North America.
+So great was the interest in the American movement that in 1858, the Presbyterian General Assembly meeting in Derry appointed two of their ministers, Dr. William Gibson and Rev. William McClure to visit North America.
 Upon their return the two deputies had many public opportunities to bear testimony to what they had witnessed of the remarkable outpouring of the Spirit across the Atlantic, and to fan the flames in their homeland yet further.
 Such was the strength of emotion generated by the preachers' oratory that many made spontaneous confessions seeking to be relieved of their burdens of sin.
 Others suffered complete nervous breakdown.

 20th century

-The most recent Great Awakening (1904 onwards) had its roots in the holiness movement which had developed in the late 19th century.
+The third Great Awakening (1904 onwards) had its roots in the holiness movement, which had developed in the late 19th century.
 The Pentecostal revival movement began, out of a passion for more power and a greater outpouring of the Holy Spirit.
-In 1902 the American evangelists Reuben Archer Torrey and Charles McCallon Alexander conducted meetings in Melbourne, Australia, resulting in more than 8,000 converts.
+In 1902, the American evangelists Reuben Archer Torrey and Charles McCallon Alexander conducted meetings in Melbourne, Australia, resulting in more than 8,000 converts.
 News of this revival travelled fast, igniting a passion for prayer and an expectation that God would work in similar ways elsewhere.

 Torrey and Alexander were involved in the beginnings of the great Welsh revival (1904).

 In 1906 the modern Pentecostal movement was born in Azusa Street, in Los Angeles.